Browsing Tag

 Greetings!

-However, a funny happened in Junior High & High School.
+However, a funny happened in junior high and high school.
 I discovered writing.
 I’m sure there was writing before then but this began in a creative writing class with an assignment to describe something.
 I wrote a few pages describing a candle burning down.
 I. had. so. much. fun.
-I got an A- on the paper & I have it still to this day.
+I got an A- on the paper and I have this paper still to this day.
 Despite this, it never occurred to me to pursue any sort of career in writing.

-I went on in high school to collect poetry that I liked & filled journals with it.
-At the time, Seventeen magazine was very popular with teenage girls & I was no exception.
-They had a regular page of poetry & writings from reader submissions.
+I went on in high school to collect poetry that I liked and filled journals with it.
+At the time, Seventeen magazine was very popular with teenage girls and I was no exception.
+They had a regular page of poetry and writings from reader submissions.
 I think this is where I got the idea to try my hand at poetry because I wanted to submit a poem.
 So this then led to writing poems.
 Writing poetry for me was easy.
 I wrote a poem about each of my best friends at the time.
 I wrote romantic poems about my love interests.
 I wrote poems of teenage angst.
-Whenever I got an idea for a poem, I just sat down & wrote it.
+Whenever I got an idea for a poem, I just sat down and wrote it.
 I even remember waking up in the middle of the night one time with a full-blown poem running through my mind.
 Of course, my teenage poems were not Maya Angelou quality but decent enough.
-What I didn’t realize at the time was this was a gift of mine.
+What I didn’t realize at the time was writing was a gift of mine.
 Unlike all the other artistic endeavors I had undertaken up until then, I was actually good at this one.
-Not necessarily writing poetry but hearing & writing what I hear.
+Not necessarily writing poetry but hearing and writing what I hear.
 It would be many, many years before I discovered that the words in my mind were words from Spirit.
 However, I lost interest in writing after high school.

-But second & maybe more importantly, I arrived at the point many, many years down the road realizing that it didn’t really matter that I got the “wrong” degree, that I lost my way, that I forgot my “Artist” lineage, that I left behind all of my childhood joys, what I loved & what I was good at.
-Somehow, despite all of that, Spirit & the Universe managed to bring me here, exactly where I am meant to be.
+But second and maybe more importantly, I arrived at the point many, many, many years down the road realizing that it didn’t really matter that I got the “wrong” degree, that I lost my way, that I forgot my “Artist” lineage, that I left behind all of my childhood joys, what I loved and what I was good at.
+Somehow, despite all of that, Spirit and the Universe managed to bring me here, exactly where I am meant to be.
 Exactly where I could have envisioned myself to be when I was a teenager.
 I am here writing to you.
 I am here talking to Spirit.
 I am here ministering as I always wanted to do.
-So never fear.
-You will get where you are going even if you make a few mistakes along the way.
-What matters the most is that you keep going.
-That you do not lose heart in yourself, your life, your path, your purpose, your desires & moving forward.

 Love in the Light of God, Dawn